ziadahmed-o/Arduino-LED-Chaser-Project/README.md

 # Arduino 7-LED Chaser

 An interactive 7-LED Chaser project built with Arduino Uno.

-## Project Demo
+## Project Overview
+This project demonstrates sequential lighting control using Arduino.
+It serves as a foundational exercise in digital pin manipulation and circuit prototyping.

+## Visual Documentation
 ![LED Chaser Demo](WhatsAppVideo2026-07-15at3.10.36PM-ezgif.com-video-to-gif-converter.gif)

 ## Simulation